-Our community dogs are task-trained dogs that work with our handlers in a residential, clinical or school setting.
-Our dogs are trained to do specific tasks in a variety of different situations with it the facility environment of multiple clients.
-Our community dogs include Bale, Grace, Arthur, Bertie and Mabel
+Our Community Therapy Dogs are task-trained and work with our handlers in a residential, clinical, or school setting.
+Each of our dogs is trained to do specific tasks in various situations with the facility environment of multiple clients.
+Our community dogs include Bale, Grace, and Arthur.

 She loves to greet people and is always ready for a tummy tickle.
 Clients love Grace’s energy and her enthusiasm with the activities.
 She very quickly learns that she is engaging with the client and gives them her complete focus.

-He loves his role as a Community Dog as it involves being active, meeting lots of new people and visiting new places.
+Most of all he is a gentle and affectionate boy who particularly likes physical contact.
+He loves to lean against you and rest his head in your lap and will sit calmly while being stroked or brushed.
+He loves his role as a Community Dog, as it involves being active, meeting lots of new people and visiting new places.